Lukuralli Readathon inspires children to read

-The girls in Malawi face challenges due to their gender.
+The girls face challenges due to their gender.
 These challenges stem from the general atmosphere of attitude, prejudice and tradition.
 During these camps the girls get to share their experiences and knowledge while creating valuable networks.
 One’s success can inspire and motivate countless others to act on behalf of girls’ rights and participation.

 With 50 euros we can offer one teacher a training session in children’s rights and girls’ participation.